 Are you ready to get wild?

 The Zoo & Wildlife Biology program is designed to prepare students for careers working with animals and is offered in collaboration with the Cleveland Metroparks Zoo.
-Theoretical and applied coursework and integrated experiential opportunities are combined in this intensive degree program, which includes summer school courses and extensive opportunities for internship and research experiences.
+Theoretical and applied coursework and integrated experiential opportunities are combined in this intensive program, which includes summer school courses and extensive opportunities for internship and research experiences.
 Our curriculum is organized so that most of our students also receive a minor in Psychology.

 In addition to the Cleveland Metroparks Zoo, Malone has professional partnerships with several local institutions including Stark Parks, Beech Creek Botanical Gardens, Clover Field Wildlife Care, and Quail Hollow State Park.
 Malone maintains an exotic animal collection consisting of a variety of invertebrates, freshwater and saltwater fish, birds, mammals, and native and exotic reptiles.